fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## Maybe it will not work with some Ruby version
+## Maybe it won't work with some Ruby versions

-Evaluate if you need this gem working with these old versions which the test fail
+Evaluate if you need this gem working with these old versions which the tests fail

 !SLIDE center